Portfolio > Organizations & Professionals > Kyiv Contemporary Music Days

 17 events with 24 participants from eight countries

 Organized by a group of volunteers, and mostly voluntarily joined by the participants of the festival from Ukraine, Germany, Poland, Austria, Japan, Portugal, Spain, and Italy.
 The festival laid the foundation for two main areas within which KCMD has been functioning since: educational (lectures, master classes, workshops) and concert activities.
-Since then, the KCMD team has organized 7 festivals—in Ukraine, Portugal, and Japan.
+Since then, the KCMD team has organized 8 festivals—in Ukraine, Portugal, Japan, and Germany.

 International masterclasses for composers and performers